Hacking into NASA - Reading sensitive files via Path Traversal

 When I discovered the path traversal, I noticed something strange.
 I was able to read the shadow file, among other files that should only be readable by root.
 This suggests that the webserver was running as root.

 I didn’t try to escalate the vulnerability as this was already given a P1 severity.
-If I were to escalate I would have tested log poisoning, searching for sensitive files containing credentials, private keys, and such.
+If I were to attempt to escalate the vulnerability, I would have tested for log poisoning, searching for sensitive files, private keys, and such.

 This finding was a fun one.
 Just before I was about to go to sleep, I Google dorked for the filename parameter, and surprisingly found a vulnerable domain.
 I had a good night that day.
 As a thanks, I received a Letter of Appreciation, which I recently framed :)